wd/wd.github.io/content/resume-en.md

 ### Yahoo China (2007 - 2009), SRE

-Wrote a nagios plugin to do centralize monitoring.
+Wrote a Nagios plugin to do centralize monitoring.
 Basic SRE duty.

 ## Education